kateter-platform/graphica/README.md

 yarn prettier
 ```

-Or to run both prettier and lint use:
+Or to run both prettier and eslint use:

 ```bash
 yarn lint